School-Based Professional Development Programs for Beginning Teachers

 Induction programs that support beginning teachers and strategies for mentoring are not only conducive to the well-being of teachers during their first years in post but also an integral part of ongoing professional development.
 Well-designed induction programs, through which teachers can develop their knowledge, understanding, and skills so that they are appropriately placed to raise standards for students’ achievement, are essential to beginning teachers’ initial professional development.
 Such programs should be about more than only learning practical teaching skills: they should be about focusing on learning to reflect on educational purposes, on how to structure and influence the work environment either at a school level or a national level.

 Barber, M., & Mourshed, M. (2007).
 How the world’s best performing schools come out on top.
-London: McKinsey and Company.Find this resource:
+London, UK: McKinsey and Company.Find this resource:

 Boullough, R. V. (1989).
 First-year teacher: A case study.
-New York: Teachers College Press, Columbia University.Find this resource:
+New York, NY: Teachers College Press, Columbia University.Find this resource:

 Bowe, J., & Gore, J. (2017).
 Reassembling teacher professional development: The case for quality teaching rounds.
 Teachers and Teaching: Theory and Practice, 23(3), 352–366.Find this resource: